 We focused only on prose and on those authors whose books you are likely to find in bookshops in Romania or, in their translated version, in online stores.

-We start with five contemporary and inspiring female authors.
+Let’s start with five contemporary and inspiring female Romanian authors.

-One of the best-know contemporary authors from Romania, Gabriela Adamesteanu started her literary career in 1961, working as a journalist and translator.
+Gabriela Adamesteanu is one of the best-known contemporary authors from Romania.
+She started her literary career in 1961, working as a journalist and translator.
 Dimineata pierduta, Provizorat, Intalnirea, Drumul egal al fiecarei zile are our favorites, and we still have Fontana di Trevi on our wishlist.
 Her novels are perfect for a trip back on the memory lane of how life intimately changed during communism.

-Her debut book Spovedanie la Tanacu (2006) is the story of a tragic death, so surreal that it seemed to recreate the dawn of the Inquisition in an isolated monastery from the poorest area of the European Union.
+The author’s debut book Spovedanie la Tanacu (2006) is the story of a tragic death.
+It’s so so surreal that it seems to recreate the dawn of the Inquisition in an isolated monastery from the poorest area of the European Union.

 Her latest books offer a well-detailed and objective view on historical figures from Romania’s 20th century: Regina Maria.
 Ultima dorința, Mihai I, ultimul rege al romanilor, Mistica rugaciunii si a revolverului, Viata lui Corneliu Zelea Codreanu, Ei ma considera facator de minuni.
 Viata lui Arsenie Boca, Regele și Duduia.
 Carol II si Elena Lupescu dincolo de barfe si clisee.